Suan Mokkh International

 Buddhist Meditation Retreat in Southern Thailand

 Suan Mokkh, a forest monastery in Southern Thailand, teaches that the end of suffering can be reached by attaching no value to the notions of "I" or "mine."
 Such a transformation in consciousness is practiced at Suan Mokkh through mindfulness of breathing, which means paying full attention to the breath without letting the mind wander to regrets about the past or anxieties about the future.
-If you are able to focus your full attention on the breath, you are there fully in the moment, desiring nothing else.
-In turn, the practice promises to help you lead a happier and more peaceful life.
+If you are able to focus your full attention on the breath, you are there entirely in the moment, desiring nothing else.
+The practice promises to help you lead a happier and more peaceful life.

 Participants are instructed throughout the course by the monks of Suan Mokkh, who teach basic meditation skills, tips for staying focused, Buddhist philosophy, and realizing higher stages of meditation.
 Meditation is an endless journey of self-discovery.
 The retreat is good for those new to meditation, but those who are experienced are also encouraged to attend.
 Due to the intensive nature of the retreat, only individuals in good mental and physical health should apply in person at Suan Mokkh.